 Security has traditionally been a major barrier to the adoption of e-signatures for the contract approval process.
 With businesses across all industries worried about breach of confidentiality or an increased risk of fraud.
 However, e-signatures actually represent a safer and more secure alternative to traditional paper documents.

-For starters, it is harder to keep track of your paper trading agreements if they are placed in a drawer or filing cabinet where they’re more likely to get lost, which risks confidential material falling into the wrong hands.
+For starters, it is harder to keep track of your B2B contracts if they are placed in a drawer or filing cabinet where they’re more likely to get lost, which risks confidential material falling into the wrong hands.
 In addition, traditional wet signatures are easier to forge, presenting a greater fraud risk.
 On the other hand, e-signatures can be tied to password protected accounts – sometimes even involving two-factor authentication.

 3. Save office space and reduce paperwork